bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 ## The role of UX/UI in building intuitive custom POS software

-From understanding the specific needs of POS system users to integrating UI/UX solutions that address their pain points, product design teams must follow this path during **POS development**.
+From understanding the specific needs of POS system users to integrating UI/UX solutions that address their pain points, a **POS software developer** must follow this path during **POS development**.

 <div className="image">![UX/UI for POS](/images/establish-button-hierarchy.png "UX/UI for POS")</div>